aus10webber/RBB/README.md

 The important thing here is that the output is in fasta format.

 #4
 Use RBH to compare the two outputs.
-This script can be found [here] (https://github.com/peterjc/galaxy_blast/tree/master/tools/blast_rbh)
+This script can be found [here] (https://github.com/peterjc/galaxy_blast/tree/master/tools/blast_rbh).

+###Citation

+Please cite the following paper:
+NCBI BLAST+ integrated into Galaxy.
+P.J.A.
+Cock, J.M.
+Chilton, B. Gruening, J.E.
+Johnson, N. Soranzo *GigaScience* 2015, 4:39 DOI: ttp://dx.doi.org/10.1186/s13742-015-0080-7